saisree27/Maelstrom/README.md

 # Maelstrom
-UCI-compliant chess engine in development.
+UCI-compliant chess engine in development from scratch.
+This is my first experience coding in Go!